 2.4.5 Incident management

+Members who exchange weather radar observations shall report any major incidents they detect to international recipients of observational data, and shall state when such incidents have been resolved, in accordance with the incident management systems under WIGOS.

 2.4.5.1 Members should implement incident management to detect, identify, record, analyse and respond to any incident, in order to restore normal operation of the observing system as quickly as possible, minimizing the negative impact and preventing recurrence.

 2.4.5.2 Members shall implement procedures to detect, analyse and respond to system faults and human errors at the earliest stage possible.

+Notes:

+1. Some incidents, such as internal problems within the observing systems, may be detected automatically and reported without delay to international recipients of observations.
+Other incidents may be detected with delay or through periodic checks and reported accordingly.

+2. Automatic incident detection can be performed using either built-in test equipment or external monitoring systems.

+3. A centralized system can be used for monitoring the performance and health of AWS systems and networks.
+(Note under 2.2.2.9)

 2.4.5.3 Members should record and analyse incidents as appropriate.

+2.4.5.4 Members should provide incident information in accordance with 2.5 in real time.
+(2.6.5.2, 2.7.5.2)

+Note: Such reporting in real-time will be feasible when a corresponding WMO format is available.

 2.4.6 Change management